corpunWorld Corporal Punishment Research

 All external links on this page will open in a new window.

-In its present wartorn state, Afghanistan is not under the rule of law.
+In its present state, Afghanistan is not fully under the rule of law.

-Judicial CP was prevalent in the Taliban era, and it is not certain that it has stopped.
+Judicial CP was prevalent in the Taliban era, and it seems it still is in some regions.

-In schools, there is no information about formal CP but there are reports of general brutality.
+In schools, formal CP is banned but there have been reports of general brutality.

 Anguilla is one of the surviving British Overseas Territories.
 Formerly part of St Kitts, it became a separate jurisdiction in 1967.